 Nick A. Ortiz, the founder of the Ortiz Law Firm, has years of experience representing disabled individuals nationwide and is dedicated to excellent client service and outstanding results.
 He has handled long-term disability appeals and filed lawsuits against major disability insurance companies, including New York Life, Lincoln Financial/Liberty Life, Reliance Standard, Prudential, The Hartford, The Standard, MetLife, Guardian, Unum, Sun Life, and more.

-What is an Individual Disability Insurance Policy?
+What Is Individual Disability Insurance?

 Underwriting